Reeperbahn

 Spielbudenplatz Reeperbahn

-10 Interesting Facts and Figures about the Reeperbahn
+10 interesting facts and statistics about the Reeperbahn.

 1. The street measures exactly 930 meters and is therefore not one of the longest, but certainly one of the most famous streets in Europe.

-2. Every year, an estimated over 25 million people visit the Reeperbahn – that’s more than three times the population of Hamburg.
+2. Every year, an estimated over 25 million people come to the Reeperbahn – this is more than three times the population of Hamburg.

-3. The Davidwache at the corner of Davidstraße is Europe's smallest police station – its striking architecture also makes it one of the most famous.
+3. The Davidwache at the corner of Davidstraße is Europe's smallest police station – due to its distinctive architecture, it is also one of the most famous.

 4. In the street "Große Freiheit," services of all denominations once took place, long before tolerance was legally enshrined.

-5. The Beatles Square with its stainless steel silhouettes serves as a reminder that the Beatles started their careers not in Liverpool, but on the Reeperbahn.
+5. The Beatles Square with its stainless steel silhouettes reminds us that the Beatles started their career not in Liverpool, but on the Reeperbahn.

-6. During the 1970s, the Reeperbahn was used as a backdrop in countless crime dramas, including “Tatort” – to this day, there are true film spots to discover there.
+6. During the 1970s, the Reeperbahn was featured as a backdrop in countless crime dramas, including "Tatort," and to this day, there are real filming spots to discover.

-7. The name comes from the rope makers who once produced ship ropes on long lanes here – “Reep” means rope.
+7. The name comes from the rope makers who once produced ship ropes on long lines here – "Reep" means rope.

 8. The "Herbertstraße," known for its shielded construction, is one of only a few streets in Europe that women are officially not allowed to enter.

-9. The so-called Dancing Towers mark the entrance to the Reeperbahn – upon closer inspection, outlines of a moving couple can be recognized.
+9. The so-called Dancing Towers mark the entrance to the Reeperbahn – on closer inspection, silhouettes of a moving couple can be discerned.

-10. Under the Reeperbahn lies an old air raid shelter from World War II – it is occasionally made accessible during guided tours.
+10. Under the Reeperbahn lies an old air raid bunker from World War II – it is occasionally made accessible during guided tours.

 Who is the Reeperbahn suitable for?

-Adults will find a wide range of bars, clubs, and theaters here.
+Adults can find a wide range of bars, clubs, and theaters here.
 For music lovers, there are numerous live music events.
-Families should note that some areas, especially Herbertstraße, are not suitable for children.
-However, there are also family-friendly options nearby, such as the "Panoptikum," Germany's oldest wax museum.
+Families should note that some areas, particularly Herbertstraße, are not suitable for children.
+Nevertheless, there are also family-friendly offerings in the vicinity, such as the "Panoptikum," Germany's oldest wax museum.

-Access to the Reeperbahn itself is free.
-The prices for events, clubs, and bars vary depending on the offer and location.
+Access to the Reeperbahn itself is free of charge.
+The prices for events, clubs and bars vary depending on the offer and location.

-Tip: Many clubs offer free or discounted entry on weekdays.
-It is worth visiting the websites of the respective venues in advance to find current offers.
+Tip: Many clubs offer free or reduced admission on weekdays.
+It is worth visiting the websites of the respective locations in advance to find current offers.

 When did the Reeperbahn open?

-The Reeperbahn is a public street and is thus accessible around the clock.
-However, the opening hours of individual establishments vary:
+The Reeperbahn is a public street and therefore accessible around the clock.
+However, the opening hours of the individual businesses vary:

-Note: Some establishments, particularly restaurants and cafes, open in the afternoon.
-It is advisable to check the individual opening hours of the desired locations in advance.
+Note: Some establishments, especially restaurants and cafés, open in the afternoon.
+It is advisable to check the individual opening times of the desired locations in advance.

 Conclusion

 The Reeperbahn is a place that unites contrasts.
-During the day, it seems almost harmless, almost quiet, but as soon as night falls, its own rhythm unfolds.
+During the day, it seems almost harmless, almost calm, but as soon as darkness falls, its own rhythm unfolds.
 Between neon lights, music clubs, and theaters, life pulses – loud, colorful, and unfiltered.
-You can dive into music history here, for instance by following in the footsteps of the Beatles, or watch a modern musical at the Stage Theater.
+Here, you can dive into music history, for example, following in the footsteps of the Beatles, or catch a modern musical at the Stage Theatre.
 You can hop from pub to pub or simply observe the street life, which is often more entertaining than any show.

 Andreas Kirchner